mozilla-l10n/localizer-documentation/src/products/firefox_ios/testing.md

 Concerning untranslated content: please note that we currently have two tiers of support in iOS.
 If your locale is only in the Tier 2 support list, then it sometimes happens that menu items, which are part of the OS itself, may not be localizable - and will therefore unfortunately appear in English on the final UI.
 To tell if a locale is supported or not, simply take a look on an actual device, under the Language Settings of the most recent iOS version available.
 Tier 1 locales are the ones listed under “iPod/iPhone/iPad Language”, and Tier 2 locales appear under “Other Language” (or “Add Language” if there are already some languages under that list).

-## Testing a brand new locale
+## Shipping a brand new locale

-When a locale is brand new, l10n-drivers and the localization team will work through Bugzilla to process sign-offs on l10n testing.

-The l10n Mobile Project Manager will open up a meta bug for this and attach all needed bugs under their corresponding component.
-Closing the bug as resolved-fixed will signal that a locale is signing off on testing, and good to go for release.

-Details concerning all this process are always announced on the [dev.l10n mailing list](https://lists.mozilla.org/listinfo/dev-l10n).
+The locale is tested and has reached 20% completion, we will add the locale to release builds.